aryna-yukhnevich/dev/README.md

     "<<sender_email>>": "salmon-no-reply@soname.de"
 }
 ```
 Using the placeholders provides flexibility and consistency in the configuration management.
-It allows you to define the generic configurations that can be easily customized for different environments or scenarios.
+It allows you to define the generic configurations that can be easily customized for different environments (DEV, UAT, PROD, etc) or scenarios.
 This helps to streamline the deployment process and ensures that configurations remain consistent across different deployments.